Spectral Ranking: Putting It All Together

+for $|\alpha|<1$.
+If we normalize the rows of $M$, we should speak of a \emph{damped Markovian spectral ranking}.

+The $(1-\alpha)$ term comes out naturally from~(\ref{eq:perturb}), and makes the limit for $\alpha\to1$ exist in the semisimple case, unifying the treatment of normalized (i.e., Markovian) and unnormalized rankings; moreover, it forces $\|\bm r\|_1=1$ when $M$ is stochastic and $\bm v$ is a distribution.\footnote{As noted by Bonacich~\cite{BonPC}, $\alpha$ can even be negative.} An even more general definition, taking the index $\nu$ of $\lambda_0$ into consideration, would use a multiplicative factor $(1-\alpha)^\nu$, which would make the limit for $\alpha\to1$ always exist.
+It can be argued, however, that for practical purposes the normalization factor is just a nuisance, as it does not affect ranks (just scores), and it might be difficult to determine, as it depends on the index of $\lambda_0$.

-It is interesting to note that in the Markovian case the change of r\^ole of the boundary condition from the damped to the standard case has a simple interpretation: in the damped case, we have a Markov chain \emph{with restart}\footnote{The name was suggested in \cite{BLSGFGIP} as a general definition for PageRank's \emph{teleportation}.} to a fixed distribution $\bm v$, and because of Brauer's results there is a single stationary distribution which is the limit of \emph{every} initial distribution; in the standard case, $\bm v$ is the starting distribution from which we compute the limit distribution.
-Thus, when $\alpha\to1$, the restart distribution $\bm v$ becomes the \emph{initial} distribution, which is significant only if the chain is not irreducible (i.e., if the underlying graph is not strongly connected).
+It is interesting to note that in the Markovian case the change of role of the boundary condition from the damped to the non-damped case has a simple interpretation: in the damped case, we have a Markov chain that \emph{restarts} on a fixed distribution $\bm v$, and there is a single stationary distribution which is the limit of \emph{every} starting distribution; in the non-damped case, $\bm v$ is the starting distribution from which we compute the limit distribution using the eigenprojection.
+Thus, when $\alpha\to1$, the restart distribution $\bm v$ becomes the starting distribution, which is significant only if the graph underlying the chain has more than one terminal strongly connected component.
+An analogous consideration can be done in the general semisimple case: the preference vector of Katz--Hubbell's index becomes, in the limit, the starting vector of an averaged version of the power method that mimics Ces\`aro limit.